riteshsharma29/python_based_webtable_scraping/README.md

 4) Run webtable_extractor.exe
 5) Webtables will be extracted in the tables.xlsx file.
 Ignore the 1st sheet.

-Requirement :
+Python Requirement :

-Requires rights of windows system to run this standalone exe program.
+pandas
+openpyxl
+codecs
+sys
+os